 Rango, Trentino – 9.30 am to 6.30 pm.
 18th, 24th and 25th November 2018, 1st, 2nd, 7th, 8th, 9th, 14th, 15th, 16th, 22nd, 23rd, 26th, 29th, and 30th December 2018.
 The medieval village of Rango is famous as the setting of one of the most beautiful and authentic Christmas markets in the province of Trentino, Northern Italy.
 Expect over 90 exhibitors with local products and handmade items, as well as many festive events.
 Click here for more information.

-Ricetto di Candelo, Province of Turin, Piedmont – TBC, usually open over the last weekend of November and every weekend in December.
+Ricetto di Candelo, Province of Turin, Piedmont – 17th, 18th, 24th and 25th November 2018 and 1st, 2nd, 8th and 9th December 2018.
 Ricetto di Candelo is one of Italy’s most beautiful medieval villages.
 Experience the magic of Christmas with a traditional market and several festive events along the cobbled streets.
 Click here for more information.

 Rovereto, Trentino – 23rd November 2018 to 6th January 2019.
 Enjoy the magical atmosphere of a traditional Christmas market set up along the streets of the city’s historical centre.
 Especially for the kids, there will be a Christmas House where they can draw, paint, listen to stories and take part in creative workshops.
 Walk over to Piazza Rosmini to admire the 18-meter tall Christmas tree.
 Click here for more information.
 Click here and here to find out why you need to visit Rovereto any time of the year, really.